mattrips/scratchPad/Protocol Conformance.md

 # 1 Protocol Conformance
-With respect to the declaration that a type conforms to a protocol, a set of implementations--*protocol witnesses*--is determined, one for each protocol requirement of the protocol.
+When a type is declared to conform to a protocol, a set of implementations--*protocol witnesses*--is determined, one for each protocol requirement of the protocol.
 Understanding how the *protocol witness set* is determined is key to obtaining predictable polymorphic behavior.
-This guide explains the semantics of how Swift determines a protocol conformance.
+This guide explains the semantics of how Swift determines the protocol witness set for a protocol conformance.

 ## 1.1 Declaration of Protocol Conformance